Transition Bournemouth’s Count on Me Project is currently on hold pending further funding.

 If you are interested in supporting the project in the future then please get in touch via firstname.lastname@example.org.

-The Count On Me project, launched in June 2016 with Transition Bournemouth volunteers, friends and family taking part in a parade through Winton as part of the Winton carnival.
+The Count On Me project was launched in June 2016 with Transition Bournemouth volunteers, friends and family taking part in a parade through Winton as part of the Winton carnival.

-The project designed by Transition member Angela Fendley aimed to promote and encourage sustainable behaviour.
-It helped tackle climate change by celebrating the positive steps people are taking to reduce their impact on the planet.
+The project, designed by Transition member Angela Fendley, aimed to promote and encourage sustainable behaviour and to help tackle climate change by celebrating the positive steps people are taking to reduce their impact on the planet.

 The carbon counter was an easy concept to grasp and offered an ideal opportunity to talk to local people about our changing climate and how we can learn to live more sustainably by choosing lower carbon foods, buying locally grown/sourced produce, limiting travel and using public transport.

-Count On Me gives people the chance to be proud and know that their individual actions can make a real and measurable difference and know that every action moves us in the right direction towards combating not just climate change but social inequality, environmental degradation and unsustainable consumption.
+The Count On Me project gave people the chance to be proud and know that their individual actions can make a real and measurable difference and know that every action moves us in the right direction towards combating not just climate change but social inequality, environmental degradation and unsustainable consumption.

 The Count On Me team of volunteers went out and about to many events in the community, colleges and universities, including talking to Christmas shoppers to encourage people to think about how they could reduce their impact on the planet over the festive season, and make their Christmas count by choosing gifts wisely and encouraging people to think about reducing their waste of food and energy.

 The project was gratefully funded and supported by Green Goals.
-Bournemouth Borough Council and SUSTAIN.
-Count On Me is currently on hold pending further funding and volunteer support, if you are interested in getting involved please get in touch.
+Bournemouth Borough Council (now BCP Council) and SUSTAIN.